kuiperzone/PupNet-Deploy/README.md

 I am a fan of [AppImage](https://github.com/AppImage/AppImageKit), but at the time and as a Fedora user, I was also excited by Flatpak, and it was my original intention to add Flatpak as an output option to *Publish-AppImage*.
-However, it wa difficult to handle the increased complexity in a bash script, so I re-wrote everything as a C# application and *PupNet Deploy* is the result.
+However, it was difficult to handle the increased complexity in a bash script, so I re-wrote everything as a C# application and *PupNet Deploy* is the result.

 In the process, I had cause to reflect on certain things, including the notion that the